 I travel a lot - should I add all the species I see into BirdTrack?

 Yes.
-Often the best approach is to use the Roving Records Form.
-This allows you to enter one-off records.
-Complete lists from individual sites are very valuable even if you only make a single visit.
-Ideally we would like you to make regular visits to a site as this provides the most valuable information.
+Complete Lists from individual sites are very valuable even if you only make a single visit.
 Remember that whatever data you can contribute will be combined with that from other birdwatchers to improve our knowledge of bird populations in the UK.

 Should I keep recording even if someone else is already recording in my area?

 Absolutely.
-It is unlikely that someone is recording in exactly the same place as you.
-Even if there is more than one person recording from a well-known nature reserve such as Cley Marshes, we are able to identify this (from grid references) and only use the record once.
+Even at well known nature reserves, you may be able to add sightings not reported by others.
 You might actually record more birds and different species during your visit!
-If you go birdwatching in a group we would prefer it if only one copy of your list was entered into BirdTrack.
-If you would like us to help you set up a group account, please email the BirdTrack Organiser at birdtrack@bto.org.
+If you go birdwatching in a group and would like us to help you set up a group account, please email the BirdTrack Organiser at birdtrack@bto.org.

 Troubleshooting